 You will also have the chance to use the crown jewel of the Peninsula, Snæfellsjökull glacier and volcano, as your subject throughout the day.

 Snæfellsnes is incredible in all seasons, yet has a special magic in its autumnal colours.
 What only adds to this is the chance you have to witness and shoot the Northern Lights when you finally retire on the Peninsula for the evening, after a full day of adventure.

 Your focus today will be on the northern coastline of the Peninsula.
 The seascapes here of Breiðafjörður fjord are stunning, particularly in clear weather when you are able to see all the way across to the massive mountains of the Westfjords.

 If you are lucky, you might even spot orcas in the water; this is where they are most commonly found, and autumn marks the beginning of the season with the most sightings.

 The highlight, however, will be Mount Kirkjufell, a standalone peak that rising from the coastline by the charming waterfall of Kirkjufellsfoss.
 You will spend a considerable amount of time finding the perfect angles to shoot it from, waiting for the opportunities that come with the golden hour.
 Hopefully, you will be able to capture it beneath the northern lights after dark.

 You will spend a second night on the Snæfellsnes Peninsula.

 This is one of Iceland’s most popular tourist routes due to the wealth of landmarks that line it, all within sight of the main road to the east.
-The region is especially beautiful in fall when the verdant landscape becomes crisp and stained with oranges and reds, and patches of snow and ice are just beginning to adorn the sites.
+The region is magnificent in fall when the verdant landscape becomes crisp and stained with oranges and reds.
+Small patches of snow are only just beginning to adorn the site.